-Admission to Laurier’s Bachelor of Music in Community Music is based on the following:
+Admission to the Bachelor of Music in Community Music is based on the collective results of:

 Prepare three pieces (any genre or genres) that display your musical and stylistic range.
 You may perform on more than one instrument if you wish.

 Pieces may be chosen from one or more of the following categories:

 Audition Workshop and Open House Friday, Nov.
 3, 2017 Application Deadline Wednesday, Jan.
 17, 2018 - Ontario high school student applications Tuesday, May 1, 2018 - out-of-province, transfer students and international applications Auditions Begin late January 2018 and end in April 2018 Acceptance Deadline June 1, 2018